sailpoint-oss/golang-sdk/api_v2025/docs/Methods/IAIRoleMiningAPI.md

 	"context"
 	"fmt"
 	"os"
-   ""
+  v2025 "github.com/sailpoint-oss/golang-sdk/v2/api_v2025"
-	openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+	sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
-    sessionId := 8c190e67-87aa-4ed9-a90b-d9d5344523fb # string | The role mining session id # string | The role mining session id
+    sessionId := `8c190e67-87aa-4ed9-a90b-d9d5344523fb` // string | The role mining session id # string | The role mining session id
-    potentialRoleId := 8c190e67-87aa-4ed9-a90b-d9d5344523fb # string | A potential role id in a role mining session # string | A potential role id in a role mining session xSailPointExperimental := true # string | Use this header to enable this experimental API. (default to "true") # string | Use this header to enable this experimental API. (default to "true") minEntitlementPopularity := 56 # int32 | Minimum popularity required for an entitlement to be included in the provisioned role. (optional) (default to 0) # int32 | Minimum popularity required for an entitlement to be included in the provisioned role. (optional) (default to 0) includeCommonAccess := true # bool | Boolean determining whether common access entitlements will be included in the provisioned role. (optional) (default to true) # bool | Boolean determining whether common access entitlements will be included in the provisioned role. (optional) (default to true) roleMiningPotentialRoleProvisionRequest := fmt.Sprintf(`{
+    potentialRoleId := `8c190e67-87aa-4ed9-a90b-d9d5344523fb` // string | A potential role id in a role mining session # string | A potential role id in a role mining session xSailPointExperimental := `true` // string | Use this header to enable this experimental API. (default to "true") # string | Use this header to enable this experimental API. (default to "true") minEntitlementPopularity := 56 // int32 | Minimum popularity required for an entitlement to be included in the provisioned role. (optional) (default to 0) # int32 | Minimum popularity required for an entitlement to be included in the provisioned role. (optional) (default to 0) includeCommonAccess := true // bool | Boolean determining whether common access entitlements will be included in the provisioned role. (optional) (default to true) # bool | Boolean determining whether common access entitlements will be included in the provisioned role. (optional) (default to true) roleMiningPotentialRoleProvisionRequest := fmt.Sprintf(`{
           "includeIdentities" : true,
           "roleName" : "Finance - Accounting",